Article updated for v2.0.6.

 This panel will show you some metrics in real time for each of your apps (and other Rambox processes).

-You can open this panel by clicking on the menu button, View and then App manager, or using the shortcut (Alt + Shift + Del):
+You can open this panel by clicking on the menu button, "View" and then "Apps manager", or using the shortcut Alt + Shift + Del (Alt + Shift + Fn + Backspace in macOS notebooks):

-You'll see this grid with App's name and metrics.
-Also, you can disable the app or kill the process:
+You'll see this grid with apps' names and metrics.
+There, you can disable apps, hibernate them, or kill processes:

 Notifications